usagiryu/RSS3-Wiki/src/rss3-sdk-for-javascript.md

 **Temporary account**

-If the app only needs get information (e.g. activity feed or assets) from the RSS3 network without committing changes, the easiest way to initialize it is by creating a temporary account (the first way), i.e. just pass the `endpoint` parameter.
+If the app only needs get information (e.g. activity feed or assets) from the RSS3 Network without committing changes, the easiest way to initialize it is by creating a temporary account (the first way), i.e. just pass the `endpoint` parameter.

 ```ts
 const rss3 = new RSS3({